Making our world

 through storytelling, experiences and

-I’m a producer, curator, environmentalist, artist, and entrepreneur based in Harlem, focused on amplifying socially-conscious artist voices.
-My work has been covered (inter)nationally in the New York Times, Rolling Stone, CBS, ABC, TimeOut New York, NPR, and others.
+I’m a producer, curator, environmentalist, artist, and entrepreneur, focused on amplifying socially-conscious artist voices.
+My work with Moon31 has been covered (inter)nationally in the New York Times, Rolling Stone, CBS, ABC, TimeOut New York, NPR, and others.
 I was named an Emerging Leader by the Association of Performing Arts Presenters (APAP), received a Congressional Proclamation for my non-profit work via Harlem Arts Festival, and helped launch Beyond Better Foods (aka Enlightened), a national consumer package goods company that redefined the ice cream aisle.
+I also now co-host a podcast called "Leave Looking Up", aimed at humanizing heroes via uplifting conversations about the state of the world.

 I'm concentrating my efforts on making the world a better place, by making an impact in: